From Rags to 'Riches'

 "His big existential crisis is that his entire way of life is parasitic," Izzard says.
 "That's what he wants to change.
 He is trying to lie and cheat his way to legitimacy.
 It is a bit weird because all his skills are outside civilized and settled existence, and this is the weird thing he has to play."

 In the first three episodes, everyone plays it brilliantly.
 Therein lies the attraction to these characters -- they are playing at other people's lives.
-Creator Dmitry Lipkin, a Russian refugee raised in Louisiana, has long been interested in writing about a family pretending to be what it isn't.
+Creator Dmitry Lipkin, a Russian refugee raised in

 The show weaves layers of this, as the youngest son, Sam (Aidan Mitchell), is a cross-dresser who looks very cute in his Girl Scout uniform.